 Although these two cooking pots are similar, the major differences in materials, shape, size, versatility, performance, and durability are significant.

 Names of Dutch Ovens and Stock Pots

 It should be noted that home cooks should be aware that both these pots are known by different names.
-Dutch ovens like a Le Creuset Dutch oven are commonly referred to as french ovens and a Staub Dutch oven is also called a cocotte.
+Dutch ovens like a Le Creuset Dutch oven are commonly referred to as french ovens and a Staub Dutch oven are also called a cocotte.

 A casserole dish is another popular name for Dutch ovens.
 This type of cookware is not a heavy-duty pot its cooking process is different whereby it cannot be used on a stovetop only inside an oven.
 It can be used as a soup pot just not on a burner or campfire.

 Metal pots are known by many names including stockpot, soup pot, casserole pot, stewpot, and even a billy.

 Materials Used to Make Dutch Ovens and Stock Pots

 The most commonly available Dutch ovens are made from cast iron, enamel-coated cast iron, or aluminum.
 On the other hand, stockpots are most commonly made from stainless steel, aluminum, or a combination of the two.
 Some stockpots also include some copper in the base disc.

 The type of metal used in production adds different advantages and disadvantages to each of these types of pots.
 It also accounts for most of the differences in function and uses between Dutch ovens and stockpots.